mrakgr/The-Spiral-Language/readme.md

 just_one false [true;false;true] // false
 ```

 What the `PatXor` does is translate the above into execution flow for the evaluator.
 It is just one example of how compilation makes composing languages much easier than interpretation.
 This is also an argument in favor of powerful type systems such as Spiral's because they make composition much easier.
-After a certain point this translates into a permanent advantage beyond what even dynamic languages offer due to the ability to cross language boundaries.
+After a certain point this translates into a permanent advantage beyond what even dynamic languages offer due to the ability to propagate information through language boundaries.

 #### Literal Patterns